VishnuRupan/Mazuma-tangerine-redesign/README.md

 **Link to site:** [https://quizzical-euler-574159.netlify.app/](https://quizzical-euler-574159.netlify.app/).

 ## Objective
 The goal was to create a landing page redesign of Tangerines website.
-Among Canadian bank sites, Tangerine had the most unique UI.
+Among Canadian bank sites, Tangerine has the most unique UI.
 I decided to modify existing components in order  to create something equally captivating.
 1 major difference was a fixed second navbar that would display sub menus within the page rather than a drop down menu.

 ![image](https://user-images.githubusercontent.com/59670279/113354500-4d8ee380-930d-11eb-95e0-0c97b7f791ae.png)